ZaidAfane3/phase2-docs/README.md

 ```

 ## bastion-host
-The module create a bastion host with static ip configured to be accessed through ssh with fail2ban and restricted ssh access.
+The module creates a bastion host with static ip configured to be accessed through ssh with fail2ban and restricted ssh access.

 # Kubernetes Cluster
-The service account wuith all the permissions mentioned before is attached to all k8s nodes (controlplane and workers)
+The service account with all the permissions mentioned before is attached to all k8s nodes (controlplane and workers)

 ## Cluster Networking
 Once the cluster is started, the node are not ready because the Container Network Interface (CNI) is not deployed by default so Calico was installed to start network communication inside the cluster.